-The CROWDFUND Act will allow entrepreneurs to raise capital by offering to sell interests in their businesses over the Internet.
-Under the CROWDFUND Act, a small business will be allowed to raise $1 million in a 12-month period by selling its securities to investors without registering that offering with federal or state securities regulators.
-However, the Act places limitations on how and to whom a small business can sell its securities.
-The law became fully effective on May 16, 2016, when the Securities and Exchange Commission (SEC) has proposed rules to implement a new exemption to allow securities sales through crowdfunding.
-(Revised: November 26, 2013)
+Under the CROWDFUND Act, a business can now raise up to $1.07 million in a 12-month period by selling “securities” to investors without registering that offering with federal or state securities regulators.
+However, the Act places limitations on how and to whom a business can sell its securities.
+The law became fully effective on May 16, 2016, when the Securities and Exchange Commission (SEC) issued rules—Regulation Crowdfunding—to implement this new exemption.

 What is Crowdfunding?

-Crowdfunding is an online money-raising strategy that began as a way for the public to donate small amounts of money, often through social networking websites, to help artists, musicians, filmmakers and other creative people finance their projects.
+Crowdfunding began as a way for the public to donate small amounts of money, often through social networking websites, to help artists, musicians, filmmakers and other creative people finance their projects.
 Through the JOBS Act, this concept was also promoted as a way to assist small businesses and start-ups looking for investment capital.

-Individuals are able to invest in entrepreneurial start-ups through an intermediary, such as a broker-dealer or a “funding portal.”
+Individuals are able to invest in these entrepreneurial start-ups through an intermediary, such as a broker-dealer or a “funding portal.”
 A funding portal is a website, also called a “platform,” through which investors may invest in crowdfunding offerings.
 Companies using crowdfunding may not make investment opportunities directly to individual investors.
 The funding portal or platform facilitates the investment including the payment from the investor to the issuer.
-Some portals advertise a variety of investment opportunities on one website, allowing investors to select one or more projects.
+Some portals may list a variety of investment opportunities on one website, allowing investors to select one or more projects.
 By law, “funding portals” are not allowed to provide investment advice and must be registered with the SEC.

-If you do not comply with these disclosure requirements, you and your business can be liable for securities fraud and subject to private lawsuits as well as administrative enforcement actions.
+If the issuer does not comply with these disclosure requirements, the issuer could be liable for securities law violations.
 Existing federal and state registration laws are specifically designed to protect small businesses soliciting investments by ensuring that the key terms and risks of their offerings are disclosed on brief, short-form filings.
-This is a huge benefit for entrepreneurs and other unsophisticated businesses that may be unaware of the legal pitfalls that await them when such disclosures are not made.
+This is a significant benefit for entrepreneurs and other unsophisticated businesses that may be unaware of legal pitfalls when such disclosures are not made.

 Consider distractions.
 Crowdfunding is built around the premise of having a large numbers of owners of the company.
-Having hundreds of “owners” may distract the company’s management from devoting the time and energy that is necessary to run a successful business.
-Venture capital companies or private equity funds may be less inclined to invest in a company that already has a crowd of small investors.
+Having hundreds of owners may distract the company’s management from devoting the time and energy that is necessary to run a successful business.
+Venture capital companies or private equity funds may be less inclined to invest in a company that already has a large crowd of small investors.

-- Consider your funding alternatives.
-Crowdfunding may be less expensive than doing a public offering of securities, but it will be more expensive than other alternatives.
-Federal and state laws provide other ways for a company to raise money from limited numbers of investors with little or no cost.
-Contact your state securities regulator to learn the different options for raising capital.
+Consider funding alternatives.
+Crowdfunding may be less expensive than doing a public offering of securities, but it may be more expensive than other alternatives.
+Federal and state laws provide other ways for a company to raise money from a limited number of investors with little or no cost.

 For more information on offering securities and raising capital, contact your state securities regulator.
 For contact information, click here.